janimattiellonen/discgolf-diary/Tali playbook 2019.md

 Tee shot: Leopard3 or Valkyrie if not too windy.
 If wanting to play very safe, pink mako3.

+This year I've had multiple almost pin high tee shots with Valkyrie and Leopard 3, that fade a little bit to the left.

 ## Hole 8: 83m, par 3

 Tee shot: Lila/blue Mako3.